-(6) If the applicant wishes to get to know data necessary for the identification of the publicly acting collaborator, professional employee or operative contact person, the Archives shall request the public servant concerned to make a declaration whether he/she recognizes his/her capacity as a public servant.
+(3) The data on the racial origin, the national, nationality and ethic status, the religious or other ideological operative contact person and the publicly acting collaborator, professional employee or operative contact person, the Archives shall request the public servant concerned to make a declaration whether he/she recognizes his/her capacity as a public servant.
 If in fifteen days after the receipt of the invitation the person concerned makes a declaration that he/she does not recognize his/her public servant's capacity, the Archives shall refuse the application for the familiarization with the data; otherwise it fulfils the request for familiarization.
 A legal remedy may be resorted to against the decision of the Archives under the provisions of Article 29 of the Archival Act, during which the Court takes up a position on the public servant's capacity of the person concerned.
 The judge of the Municipal Court of Budapest designated for this task shall proceed in the case.
 If the Court classifies the person concerned as a public servant, the Archives shall satisfy the application for familiarization.